PhillypHenning/Witchlight/Sessions/Arc-4/Session-1.md

+# DM Notes
+- This happens over the course of 3 months.
+`

 # Into the fog
 ## Lost.
 - Each player can keep up to 3 items that they can remember as well as their standard gear.